ghzyd2zpri34vcviuqguknn2dqljgnbt._domainkey

 First, let's take the photos below and practice what we learned.

-Our Great Dane used to follow me around on the farm and there was Sophie, trying to decide whether he was a strange sort of pony or a dog.
+Our Great Dane used to follow me around on our farm in America and there was Callisto, trying to decide whether he was a strange sort of pony or a dog.

 I took this photo in bright sunlight because, you know, it was happening right then and there.
 In my defense, I did not take this photo to post it somewhere, I just texted it to my husband.
 Anyway, enough with the excuses.